NoelArzola/applemusic100bestalbumhelper/README.md

 ## Step 2 - Load the albums
 This is the boring part.
 To get the full 100 buttons to render, you have to scroll from 100 to 1.
-1. You have to click the list view in the top right both for this to work
+1. You have to click the list view in the top left for this to work
-2. Click album 100, Robyn
+2. Click album 100, Robyn.
+This will give you the expanded view that we need to expose the buttons
-3. I recommend using End, Page Down, or the down arrow in that order to get from 100 to 1, this will take about a minute depending on your machine
+3. Start scrolling.
+I recommend using End, Page Down, or the down arrow in that order to get from 100 to 1, this will take about a minute depending on your machine

 ## Step 3 - Open the console and insert the code
 1. Right-click on the page and click "Inspect".